 \section{Method: Dynamic Interaction Graph (DIG)}

-We present the \emph{Dynamic Interaction Graph (DIG)} as a system-level representation and inference framework for cooperative problem solving in general multi-agent systems.
-Concretely, our method takes an execution trace $\mathcal{T}$ as input, constructs a labeled causal interaction graph $\Psi(\mathcal{T})$, and performs graph-level inference to detect failures, explain coordination dynamics, and derive interventions using only \emph{observable interaction structure} from $\mathcal{T}$.
+We present DIG as a system-level representation and evaluation framework for cooperative problem solving in general multi-agent systems.
+Given an execution trace $\mathcal{T}$, DIG transforms observed agent interactions into a labeled causal interaction graph $\Psi(\mathcal{T})$.
+This graph enables graph-level inference to detect failures, explain coordination dynamics, and derive interventions without requiring access to agent internals or semantic task labels.